 A handful of U.S. news outlets covered Gilmore’s story, and Jacksonville-Fla.-based DirectlyTo, a 501(c)(3) caught wind of it, and reached out to Bolerjack at the Riverton Park United Methodist Church to connect with Gilmore.
 Through their organization, DirectlyTo founder Alvin Kennedy and executive director Kwesi Johnson help individuals jump-start philanthropic campaigns.

-What stood out about Gilmore’s story to Kennedy was that she was at risk for losing her medical funding for Tavi, but also because they have personal experience with being misled by crowdfunding websites.
+What stood out about Gilmore’s story to Kennedy was that she was at risk of losing her medical funding for Tavi, but also because they have personal experience being misled by crowdfunding websites like GoFundMe.